uopsdod/Mahjong-FrontEnd-ReactJS/README.md

 ### `Phase 1 - Front-End`

-DONE: Get your React front-end projct up and running with very fundamental rules implemented.
+- [x] Get your React front-end projct up and running with very fundamental rules implemented.

 #### DONE: Build AWS Codepipeline

 ### `Phase 2 - Front-End`

-DONE: Start your work for back-end project (Probably Java)
+- [x] Start your work for back-end project (Probably Java)

 ### `Phase 3 - Front-End`

-Put more detailed rules to the game in the React project
+- [ ] Put more detailed rules to the game in the React project

 ### `Phase 4 - Back-End`

-Decorate your page with pictures and css
+- [ ] Decorate your page with pictures and css

 Along the way, think about the whole structure and how to delpoy them easily and conveniently.